opulo-inc/ohai/docs/lumen/feeder-rail/index.md

 7. Collect a `feeder-blade-set` from inventory
 	![](img/IMG_2607.jpeg)

-10. Install the blade assembly numbered 1-12 onto the front left side of the `2020-alu-extrusion`
+10. Install Feeder Slot Blade (#1 - #12) onto the front left side of the `2020-alu-extrusion`
     * Press the blade assembly downward and inward (towards the sidewall of the jig) while tightening the 5x `M5x10-bolt` to `0.7N/M`, starting with the center screw and tighening the screws in pairs moving outwards
 	![](img/IMG_2608.jpeg)
 	![](img/IMG_2609.jpeg)

-11. Repeat the two previous steps to install the blade numbered 13-25
+11. Repeat the two previous steps to install Feeder Slot Blade (#13 - #25)
 	![](img/IMG_2610.jpeg)
 	![](img/IMG_2611.jpeg)